Natural Resources

 Influencing water features

-This site is not influenced by water from a wetland or stream.
+This site is not influenced by water from a wetland or riparian water regime.

 Soil features

 This ecological site is represented by soils in the Ultisols soil order.
 Soils associated with this site include Dewey, Collegedale, and Decatur.
 Map units having these soils as both major and minor components, either in consociations or complexes, make up most of this ecological site.
-These soils have a thermic temperature regime and an udic moisture regime.
-They are very deep, well drained, moderately to moderately slow permeable soils.
+The soils on this site have a thermic temperature regime and an udic moisture regime.
+These soils are very deep, and well drained, and have moderately to moderately slow permeability.
 Dewey soils formed in residuum from limestone.
 Decatur soils formed in residuum derived from limestone.
 Collegedale soils are formed in residuum weathered from limestone or limestone interbedded with shale.
 Reaction is strongly acid or very strongly acid except where the surface layer is less acid when limed.
 Chert is present in these soils but in general they are much cleaner than soils on geographically associated sites, where forests predominate.
-This site has been put into cultivation (grassland or cropland) more frequently as a result.
+As a result, this site is commonly used as grassland or cropland.

-The dolomitic limestone, limestone, and interbedded limestone and shale ranges from Cambrian to Ordovician in age.
-These soils are highly weathered and leached leaving the soils with a naturally low nutrient content and low pH.
-These become limitations from an agricultural and timber standpoint but can be easily overcome by adequate application of lime, fertilizer, and use of best management practices (Buol et al., 1997).
+The dolomitic limestone, limestone, and interbedded limestone and shale range from Cambrian to Ordovician in age.
+These soils are highly weathered and leached, leaving the soils with a naturally low nutrient content and low pH.
+Those constraints can become limitations from an agricultural and timber standpoint but can be easily overcome by adequate application of lime, fertilizer, and use of best management practices (Buol et al., 1997).

 Figure 9.